 Many Americans don’t understand the information that is included in their credit history, and the effects on their lives that a bad credit history can have.
 We often have no idea what credit reporting agencies are reporting about us.
 It is important to examine your credit report at least annually, because credit files frequently contain errors, some of which are significant enough to have an adverse effect on our lives.

-We are all worried (and rightly so) about the problems caused by identity theft, but there are many other types of problems with our credit reports that can cause us grief, such as somebody else’s information being reported in your file, debts that have been paid reported as unpaid, and failing to note that a debt has been discharged in bankruptcy.
+We are all worried (and rightly so) about the problems caused by identity theft, but there are many other types of problems with our credit reports that can cause us grief, such as somebody else’s information being reported in your file, debts that have been paid reported as unpaid.

 Congress passed the Fair Credit Reporting Act (FCRA) in 1971 to provide remedies to consumers who are adversely affected by errors in their credit reports.
 Consumer reporting agencies must adopt reasonable procedures to ensure that the information they provide is accurate and up-to-date, and that it is furnished only to users with certain permissible purposes.
 The FCRA contains a number of measures designed to prevent identity theft and to provide victims of identity theft with tools they can use to remedy the harms caused by this crime.
 The FCRA also provides consumers with civil remedies for most of it violations.